 The voyage is about 2 hours.
-Boarding 7:30 am and returning at 5:30 pm, I had exactly 8 hours to stroll in the old town of Tallinn.
+For a day trip, boarding at 7:30 am in the morning and returning at 5:30 pm gave me about 8 hours to explore Tallinn.
 Although it should have been a shuttle service – the vehicle was a cruise.
-Yes, a modern Titanic kind of cruise with pools, bars, restaurants, performance theaters, etc. Sadly, for the Helsinki-Tallinn route, none of those was in service except for the snack bars; but fortunately, the seating areas were all open and free for grab.
+Yes, a modern Titanic kind of cruise with pools, bars, restaurants, performance theaters, etc. Sadly, for the Helsinki-Tallinn route, none of those was in service except for the snack bars.
+In general, the seating areas on the cruise were all open and free for grab.
 I got an entire booth in a public restaurant and had some space for myself.

 Tallinn Free Tour: http://www.traveller.ee/tour/tallinn-free-tour